andrewbechter/ImageProcessing/README.md

         tempFrame       % temporary frames read in by the user for inspection

 ```
-For a full list of functions see the better readMe page (working on it right now).
+For a full list of functions see a better README (working on it right now).

 ## Authors
 * **Andrew Bechter**